-- They have a positive impact on the SEO process – Google defines breadcrumbs as a supporting tool that affects positions of the subpages in the search results,
+- They have a positive impact on the SEO process – Google defines breadcrumbs as a supporting tool that affects the positions of the subpages in the search results,

-- They make it easier to analyze the web site’s structure,
+- They make it easier to analyze the website’s structure,

 - Website indexing gets more efficient.

 Sometimes it also happens that breadcrumb navigationreplaces the main navigation.
 However, it’s not a beneficial solution as breadcrumbs are supposed to be an extra element and in most cases, they won’t work properly on their own.
 Moreover, they shouldn’t duplicate the back button in the browser.
 The navigation path is supposed to make it easier to navigate through closely related higher-level pages in a given category.

-Breadcrumbs in structured data
+Breadcrumbs in Structured Data

 If you decide to apply this solution, the algorithm won’t have to analyze the entire website to find related elements as it’ll be able to recognize them on the basis of the structured data.
 That’s why it’s worth focusing on the schema.org micro-data dictionary analyzed by Google.
 It also provides information about the subpage hierarchy.

 If you want to check whether your breadcrumb navigation has been implemented property, go to: https://search.google.com/structured-data/testing-tool/u/0/?hl=en.
 Below you can see a screenshot analyzing structured data used on https://www.forum.optymalizacja.com.

-The importance of breadcrumbs in SEO and UX
+The Importance of Breadcrumbs in SEO and UX

-Apart from facilitating website navigation, breadcrumbs can significantly help you create positive experiences of users visiting your website for the first time (UX).
-The navigation path encourages visitors to browse through new subpages and it ensures that they can easily find the way back.
-This element is appreciated not only by users but also by Google robots.
-Google stresses that breadcrumb navigation is one of the factors that can affect the site’s position in search results.
-When it comes to queries concerning specific subjects (such as recipes), Google ranks websites with breadcrumb navigation on top positions.
-This may also result from the development of mobile-friendliness.
-However, it needs to be remembered that the use of breadcrumbs aims mainly at improving the UX.
+Apart from facilitating website navigation, breadcrumbs can significantly help you create positive experiences for users visiting your website for the first time (UX).
+The navigation path encourages visitors to browse through new subpages and it ensures that they can easily find their way back.

-Breadcrumbs for mobile devices
+Breadcrumbs for Mobile Devices

 There are also situations when websites offer too many functionalities and get too complicated for users.
 Then, it might be necessary to improve the site design and limit breadcrumbs to one link.
 However, mobile sites often use small navigation paths when the main bars are hidden.